-During these difficult times of COVID-19, employees are relying on their employers to provide for them, not just in terms of salary.
+During these difficult times, employees are relying on their employers to provide for them, not just in terms of salary.

 Paid Maternity and Paternity Leave